dentarg/auth0-blog/_posts/2018-01-10-apigateway-microservices-superglue.markdown

 This gateway will also throttle all the requests based on clients' IP addresses and make sure that all the requests are authenticated based on a **JWT** that _Auth0_ is going to provide.
 [Auth0e will work as our **system of record** for our users](https://auth0.com/blog/360-view-of-customer-by-managing-identity/).

 There are multiple API Gateways on the market.
 Some of them are offered by big software companies as a managed hosted solution and others are open source products.
 Of course, you can technically write your own solution too, but why reinvent the wheel?
-Instead, let's take advantage of [Express-Gateway](https://express-gateway.io).
+Instead, let's take advantage of [Express Gateway](https://express-gateway.io).

-## Meet Express-Gateway
+## Meet Express Gateway

 Express Gateway is an API Gateway that sits at the heart of any microservices architecture, regardless of what language or platform you're using, **securing** your microservices and exposing them through **APIs** using [Node.js][11],